Bonfire/SecurityWhale/Data/README.md

 The second data type is the file data, This focuses on meta data we can pull from the individual files in a github repository.
 Using githubs commit log history we were able to gather information such as lines edited as well as line count and the file size.

-## How to Use

-In order to run this program you will need access to the internet, Python 3+, git access token, and a MySQL database setup to hold the given data with that information stored in th econfig file

-**Training**

-In order for us to gather data for the training we had to have access to githubs API but also local copies of the repositories we wanted to train on.
-Once you have both those stored you can run the program

-### Testing

-N/A

 ## Resources